 When the audio system is turned on, the sound will be set at the same volume level as last played.

-For your convenience, the volume can be turned down, but not up, when the audio system is off and the ignition is ON.
+The volume can be turned down, but not up, when the audio system is off and the ignition is ON.